Sjord/Sjord.github.io/_posts/2019-02-05-attacking-rsa.md

         e = e + 2;
     }

-This means that if a public key has a public exponent of 65539, it is divisable by 65537.
-If it has an exponent of 65541, it is divisable by both 65537 and 65539, and so on.
+This means that if a public key has a public exponent of 65539, it is divisible by 65537.
+If it has an exponent of 65541, it is divisible by both 65537 and 65539, and so on.
 The public exponent leaks information on the private key by being generated this way.

 **Try it**: [leake.pem](https://demo.sjoerdlangkemper.nl/rsa/leake.pem)